narahiero/CTLib/Contributing.md

 ### <a name="cpp-code-style-headers"></a>Headers and Includes

 - The include guard used by this project is `#pragma once`.
+- The file extention for headers is `.hpp`.
 - Includes in a file should be grouped as follow:
   - The header of the source file.
   - Standard library headers.